 Phil’s First Custom Emerald Guitar Project — Robert Mizzell’s Star-Spangled X20

 “I hadn’t painted on anything but canvas for a while, so the idea of painting such an important guitar was very exciting.
-I’d never seen a carbon fibre guitar before, so I took some time to look at it properly and think about how I would approach the painting of it.
-It [the guitar] was a super impressive piece of work.”
+I’d never seen a carbon fiber guitar before, so I took some time to look at it properly and think about how I would approach the painting of it.
+The guitar was a super impressive piece of work.”

-Because of the multi-faceted challenges of the project, Phil decided to approach it differently than other artists may have, and his approach ended up setting the stage for future custom Emerald projects.
-Becoming familiar with the carbon fibre material, Phil found that water-based paints worked best because of their strong pigments, which would not fade in light.
-In addition, the water-based paints would not react to the clear coat applied during the final stage of the guitar’s build, post-artwork.
+Because of the multi-faceted challenges of the project, Phil decided to approach it differently than other artists may have, and his approach set the stage for future custom Emerald projects.
+Becoming familiar with the carbon fiber material, Phil found that water-based paints worked best because of their strong pigments, which would not fade in light.
+In addition, the water-based paints would not react to the clear coat applied during the final stage of the guitar’s build.

 The Star-Spangled X20

 Seeing Robert’s response when Alistair unveiled his custom guitar, it was clear the work Phil had done was a huge success.